 A few days ago I was called into a development meeting at Gestation with Arnold and George, the executive in charge of distribution.
 The long and short of it was this; they were cutting the advertising campaign from $350,000 to $675.84.
-To assuage my fears that this might have some effect on the way the film was going to be marketed George explained this new idea he’d had while surfing the net one night as he was watching a movie, checking his email, playing online poker and downloading the new Bon Jovi cd from iTunes.
+To assuage my fears that this might have some effect on the way the film was going to be marketed George explained this new idea he’d had while surfing the net one night as he was watching a movie, checking his email, and playing online poker.

 He wanted me to come up with a series of skits using the main actors from the film which we would then leak to websites like YouTube and MeToobe.
 Gestation would provide the video cameras and crew and I could do whatever I wanted just as long as it generated real, measurable buzz on the web.
 You can actually view this meeting because George had his nephew there with a video camera.